AntiCope/meteor-rejects/README.md

 - Download the latest release of this mod from the releases tab.
   - [Download 1.17](https://github.com/C10udburst/meteor-rejects/releases/download/latest-1.17/meteor-rejects-addon-0.0.4.jar)
   - [Download 1.16](https://github.com/C10udburst/meteor-rejects/releases/download/latest-1.16/meteor-rejects-addon-0.0.4.jar)

+    Note: 1.16 releases will be discontinued when Meteor releases 1.17
 - Put it in your `.minecraft/mods` folder where you have installed Meteor.
 - It will then add itself to the Meteor GUI and you can use it as normal.